Driving The Ring Of Kerry: Everything You Need To Know!

 kenmare town

-Kenmare is a great little town perfect for a quick stop to look at the shops or make up some snacks for your trip around the Ring of Kerry!
+First of all, Kenmare is a great little spot, perfect for a quick stop to look at the shops or to grab some snacks for your trip around the Ring of Kerry!

 Stop 2: Check out Rossmore Island

-Technically “not” an island anymore as it’s joined to the mainland via a bridge, but it’s very pretty, scenic and a great place to drive by.
+Although technically “not” an island anymore as it’s joined to the mainland via a bridge, it’s very pretty, scenic and a great place to drive by.

 Stop 3: Check out Sneem village